chingcodes/scorecards/README.md

 ## Available Scorecards

 - **Hand, Foot & Toe** - Track scores for the Hand, Foot & Toe card game with support for multiple teams, 4-hand scoring system, and automatic calculations.

+## Development

+### AI Disclosure

+This project was developed with assistance from Claude (Anthropic's AI assistant) for code generation, refactoring, and documentation.
+All code has been reviewed and tested by human maintainers.

 ## Attributions

 ### Icons